-BIO-102.
-Heredity, Evolution, and Ecology (Winter, Spring; Staff).
+BIO-110 (102).
+Heredity, Evolution, and Ecology (Fall, Winter; Staff).
 Examines the diversity of living things, including the molecular and evolutionary origins of diversity, factors maintaining diverse ecosystems, and global threats to biodiversity.
 Topics include an overview of the genetic basis of inheritance, evolution and natural selection at the population level, the process of speciation and the resulting diversity of animal and plant life, ecological interactions between species that influence community diversity, and elements of human-caused global change that imperil biodiversity such as global climate change.
-One lab per week.
-Prerequisite: 101 or permission of the instructor.
+One recitation period per week.